merely-useful/py-rse/index.md

 but instead creates files (`analyzed-$file`), containing the text `analyze $file`.

-Try both versions for yourself to see the output!
+Try both versions for yourself to see the output.
 Be sure to open the `analyzed-*` files to view their contents.

 ### Exercise \@ref(bash-tools-ex-loop-variables) {-}